 Amendment 12 reallocates \$30 million from the City of Houston administered disaster recovery program, \$30 million from Harris County administered disaster recovery program, \$83.9 million from State administered City of Houston Homeowner Assistance Program (HAP), and \$178.13 million from the State administered Harris County HAP to the Harris County Flood Control District (HCFCD).
 The funds are being reallocated from the City of Houston and Harris County administered disaster recovery programs that failed to meet program contract benchmarks.
-The GLO has and will serve all eligible applicants within the State-Administered Harris County HAP.
+The GLO has and will serve all eligible applicants within the State-Administered Harris County HAP and the State-Administered City of Houston HAP.